-4.1.5 Different Environment
+4.1.7 Different Environment

-We have also tested the different enviroment “BreakoutDeterministic-v4” and compared with the current enviroment “BreakoutDeterministic-v0”.
+We have also tested the “BreakoutDeterministic-v4” environment and compared it with the current environment “BreakoutDeterministic-v0”.

-The “BreakoutDeterministic-v0” repeat_action_probability is 0.25 so 25% of the time the previous action will be repeated.
-The “BreakoutDeterministic-v4” is 0 so it will always repeat with same action.
+The “BreakoutDeterministic-v0” repeat_action_probability is 0.25, and so 25% of the time the previous action will be repeated.
+The “BreakoutDeterministic-v4” repeat_action_probability is 0, and so it will never repeat a previous action.

 The training and test results for “BreakoutDeterministic-v4” are shown in Fig 4-16 and Fig 4-17.
-Compared with “BreakoutDeterministic-v0” test results in Fig 4-18, it shows that “BreakoutDeterministic-v0” has achived better rewards (33.40) than “BreakoutDeterministic-v4” (22.40) using same policy (Annealing Epsilon Greedy Policy).
-This is due to the uncertainty actions in “BreakoutDeterministic-v0” are better handled with Annealing Epsilon Greedy Policy.
+Compared with “BreakoutDeterministic-v0” test results in Fig 4-18, it shows that “BreakoutDeterministic-v0” has achieved better rewards (33.40) than “BreakoutDeterministic-v4” (22.40) using the same policy (Annealing Epsilon Greedy Policy).
+This was due to the uncertainty of actions in “BreakoutDeterministic-v0” that were better handled with Annealing Epsilon Greedy Policy.
 So if the RL system environment is changed, the RL system policy should also be tested and adjusted in order to get better results.

 Fig 4-16 BreakoutDeterministic-v4 Training Results